Skip to Main Content

 What Is Involved with an HTTPS Migration?

-There are 2 steps to migrating our web platforms to HTTPS.
+There are 2 steps to migrating web platforms to HTTPS:

 What is Mixed Content?

 Mixed content occurs when a webpage is loaded over HTTPS, but the page contains some content that is loaded over HTTP.
 Most webpages, except for the most basic ones, contain resources that aren't actually part of the HTML file.
 Examples of external webpage resources are images, scripts, or iframes.
-Because webpages that are loaded over HTTPS are considered to be more secure than pages loaded over HTTP, most browsers will actually block the loading of HTTP resources into a page that was loaded over HTTPS.
-In other words, the browsers will not display certain types of mixed content that are considered to be the most potentially risky.
+Because webpages that are loaded over HTTPS are intended to be secure, most browsers will actually block the loading of "risky" HTTP resources (e.g., scripts) into a page that was loaded over HTTPS.
+That means that whatever functionality that script was intended to provide would be broken on that page.
+Many search widgets rely upon scripts to provide their search functionality so it's critical that search widgets are maintained and tested.

 Which Types of Mixed Content are Blocked?